-Occasionally, postpartum psychosis, or an extreme episode of mental illness directly after childbirth is linked to this.
-Reactions to these news reports brand sufferers as “monsters”, but the symptoms of this devastating condition are not that mystical, and, when identified are often treatable.
+Reactions to these news reports often brand sufferers as 'monsters', but the symptoms of this devastating condition are not that mystical, and, when identified are often treatable.

 Postpartum psychosis is rarely linked to suicide or infanticide, those being more commonly linked to postpartum depression, however, without treatment, both mother and child may be at risk.

 What is it?

 Postpartum psychosis is described as a group of mental illnesses which may occur as pre-existent mental illnesses, or only present post-birth.
 It has been closely linked to manic depressive (bipolar) disorder and menstrual psychosis.

 Some medical professionals consider postpartum depression to be directly related, while others see PPD as a separate illness.